TIBCOSoftware/snappy-cloud-tools/docker/README.md

 ```
 $ kubectl cluster-info
 ```
-If you see a url response, you are ready to go.
+If you see a URL response, you are ready to go.
 If not, read the [Getting Started guides](http://kubernetes.io/docs/getting-started-guides/) for how to get started, and follow the [prerequisites](http://kubernetes.io/docs/user-guide/prereqs/) to install and configure kubectl.
 As noted above, if you have a Google Container Engine cluster set up, read [this example](https://cloud.google.com/container-engine/docs/tutorials/guestbook) instead.

 **Use a PetSet to create SnappyData Services**